hubyhub/cheatsheets/docker.md

   5. The Containers can talk to each other and are configured and can be tested

 ### Steps:
-* go to docker hub and search and downloadfor mongo-db and mongo express
+* go to docker hub and search and download for mongo-db and mongo express
   ```bash
   docker pull mongo
   docker pull mongo-express